cpmech/russell/russell_lab/README.md

 ```

 The main reason to use the **col-major** representation is to make the code work better with BLAS/LAPACK written in Fortran.
 Although those libraries have functions to handle row-major data, they usually add an overhead due to temporary memory allocation and copies, including transposing matrices.
 Moreover, the row-major versions of some BLAS/LAPACK libraries produce incorrect results (notably the DSYEV).

+## Appendix B - For developers

+Notes for developers:

+* The `c_code` directory contains a thin wrapper to the BLAS libraries (OpenBLAS or Intel MKL)
+* The `c_code` directory also contains a wrapper to the C math functions
+* The `build.rs` file uses the crate `cc` to build the C-wrappers
+* The `zscripts` directory contains Bash scripts to install the Intel MKL on Debian/Linux